Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Numerical Experiments

-Finally, we demonstrate the effectiveness of the proposed ADMM algorithm on all images of ``2'' and ``8'' in the MNIST dataset without downsampling ($n=11809$ and $d=784$).
+We now demonstrate the effectiveness of the proposed ADMM algorithm on all images of ``2'' and ``8'' in the MNIST dataset without downsampling ($n=11809$ and $d=784$).
 The parameter $P_s$ was chosen to be 24, corresponding to a network width of at most 48.
-The prediction accuracy on the test set, the training loss, and the CPU time are shown in \cref{tbl:ADMMMnist}.
-The baseline method ``CVX'' corresponds to using CVX to globally optimize the ANN by solving \cref{eq:convex_general}, while ``Back-prop'' denotes the conventional method that performs a SGD local search on the non-convex cost function \cref{eq:nonconvex_general}.
+The prediction accuracy on the validation set, the training loss, and the CPU time are shown in \cref{tbl:ADMMMnist}.
+The baseline method ``CVX'' corresponds to using CVX to globally optimize the ANN by solving \cref{eq:convex_general}, while ``Back-prop'' denotes the conventional method that performs an SGD local search on the non-convex cost function \cref{eq:nonconvex_general}.

+\cref{tbl:ADMMMnist} shows that the training loss returned by ADMM is higher than the true optimal cost but lower than the back-propagation solution.
+Note that the difference between the ADMM training loss and the CVX loss is due to the early stopping strategy applied to ADMM.
+ADMM will converge to the true global optimal with a sufficient computation time, but we prematurely terminate the algorithm once the validation accuracy becomes satisfactory so that the rapid initial convergence of ADMM can be fully exploited.
+In contrast, back-propagation does not have this guarantee due to the non-convexity of \cref{eq:nonconvex_general}.
+Moreover, back-propagation is highly sensitive to the initialization and the hyperparameters.
+While ADMM also requires a pre-specified step size $\gamma_a$, it is much more stable: its convergence to a primal optimum does not depend on the step size \citep[Appendix A]{Boyd11}.
+An optimal step size speeds up the training, but a suboptimal step size is also acceptable.

-\cref{tbl:ADMMMnist} shows that ADMM achieves a higher test accuracy than both CVX and back-propagation SGD.
-Once again, while ADMM and CVX solve the same problem and CVX achieves a lower loss, the CVX solution suffers from overfitting and thus cannot generalize well to the test data.
-The training loss returned by ADMM is higher than the true optimal cost but lower than the back-propagation solution.
+ADMM achieves a higher validation accuracy than both CVX and back-propagation SGD.
+Once again, while ADMM and CVX solve the same problem, the CVX solution suffers from overfitting and thus cannot generalize well to the validation data.

 The training time of ADMM is considerably shorter than CVX.
 Specifically, assembling the matrix $I+\frac{1}{\rho} F^\top F + G^\top G$ required 22\% of the time, and the Cholesky decomposition needed 34\% of the time, while each ADMM iteration only took 4.4\% of the time.
 Thus, running more ADMM iterations will not considerably increase the training time.
-If allowed more iterations, the ADMM algorithm will converge to the global optimum of \cref{eq:convex_general}.
-In contrast, back-propagation does not have this guarantee due to the non-convexity of \cref{eq:nonconvex_general}.
-Moreover, back-propagation is very sensitive to the initializations and hyperparameters.
-While ADMM also requires a pre-specified step size $\gamma_a$, it is much more stable: its convergence to a primal optimum does not depend on the step size \citep[Appendix A]{Boyd11}.
-An optimal step size speeds up the training, but a suboptimal step size is also acceptable.